 Based on the considerations at the beginning of this article, gold may not be considered a low-risk option for your money.
 It's not liquid, not protected by a government or institution and it can have high price volatility and high minimum purchase requirements.

-However, some people might buy gold for its higher rate of return or to add diversity to their long-term portfolios.
+However, some people might buy gold for its potentially higher rate of return or to add diversity to their long-term portfolios.

 Take some time to think about it.